 Michael’s dad worked a lot.
 His job took him far away.
-Michael was not sure what he did; he was only four and didn’t really understand.
-His mommy did not have a job.
+Michael wasn’t sure what he did; he was only four and didn’t really understand.
+His mommy didn’t have a job.
 She stayed home and took care of him, his brother, and his sister.
-Michael was not old enough to go to school, so he stayed at home with mommy.
+Michael wasn’t old enough to go to school, so he stayed at home with mommy.

 After Chris and Sara got home from school, they would help mommy.
 They would put away laundry mommy had washed.
 Chris took out the trash.
 Sara helped set the table for dinner.
-Michael did not do much of anything.
+Michael didn’t do much of anything.
 He wanted to help, but he was little.

 One day, he decided to help his mommy do something.
 He tried to help with laundry, but he was too short to reach the washer, and the clothes were too hot to take out of the dryer.

-The trash can was almost as tall as he was, and the bag was too heavy for him to carry.
-He even tried to get food out of the fridge for mommy to cook, but he was not strong enough to open the door.
+The trash can was almost as tall as he was, and the bag was way too heavy for him to carry.
+He even tried to get food out of the fridge for mommy to cook, but he wasn’t strong enough to open the door.
 Michael was sad and sat on his bed crying.

 “I’m little,” Michael said, rubbing his eyes.

-“I don’t like being little,” Michael folded his arms and with his bottom lip sticking out.
+“I don’t like being little,” Michael folded his arms with his bottom lip sticking out.

 “I can’t help.
-I tried to do laundry, but the washer is too high, and the dryer is too hot.
+I tried to do laundry, but the washer’s too high, and the dryer’s too hot.
 I tried to take the garbage out, but I’m not tall or strong enough.
 I tried to get food to make dinner, and I can’t open the door.
 I want to help, but I’m little.”

 “I love that you want to help Michael,” mommy said.
 “But you don’t need to do chores to help.”